OniSensei/Gotcha-v2.1/README.md

 // The bot token used to log into the bot we invite - used to read pokecord messages - dont share this token!
 BotToken =

+// This is what you're using discord on.
+// If you're using the desktop client then Client = Discord
+// If you're using discord in chrome then Client = Chrome
+// If you're using discord in firefox then Client = Mozilla Firefox
+// If you're using microsoft edge then just don't.
+// If you're using internet explorer its impossible don't lie.
+Client = Discord

 // The pokecord prefix for your server
 Prefix = p!